A Machine Learning Approach to Shipping Box Design: Methodology

 \subsection{Generalized weighted $k$-medoids clustering problem}

-The optimization problem \eqref{eqn: gkm} is a generalized version of the weighted $k$-medoids clustering problem, since the cost function $c: [n]\times [n] \to \reals$ is not necessarily a valid metric over $[n]$. \\\\ To solve problem \eqref{eqn: gkm} efficiently, we develop and open-source another \textbf{\textsf{R}} package \textsf{skm} \cite{yang2017skm}, which provides an efficient expectation maximization (EM) based solver, and an even faster greedy approach based solver. \\\\ In general, \textsf{skm} locates $k$ rows in an $m \times n$ matrix, such that the sum of each column minimal among the $k$ rows is minimized.
+The optimization problem \eqref{eqn: gkm} is a generalized version of the weighted $k$-medoids clustering problem, as the cost function $c: [n]\times [n] \to \reals$ is not necessarily a valid metric over $[n]$.
+Though solving the $k$-medoids problem is NP-hard, problem \eqref{eqn: gkm} is equivalent to maximizing a nonnegative monotone submodular function subject to the cardinality constraint, which can be solved in a greedy manner with provable approximation guarantees \cite{nemhauser1978analysis, krause2014submodular}.
+Specifically, based on the celebrated result by \citet{nemhauser1978analysis}, the greedy approach shown in Algorithm \ref{alg: greey} provides a constant-factor approximation to the optimal solution of problem \eqref{eqn: gkm} in the sense that

+\\\\ We develop and open-source another \textbf{\textsf{R}} package \textsf{skm} \cite{yang2017skm}, which efficiently implements both Algorithm \ref{alg: greey} and expectation maximization (EM) based approach to solve problem \eqref{eqn: gkm}.
+More generally, \textsf{skm} locates $k$ rows in an $m \times n$ matrix, such that the sum of each column minimal among the $k$ rows is minimized.
 For the case when $m = n$, weights are all equal and each cell value in the matrix is induced by a valid distance metric, the problem is reduced to the standard weighted $k$-medoids clustering problem.
-In our case, the greedy approach (Algorithm \ref{alg: greey}) can solve a selection of $20$ rows from a $6000 \times 6000$ matrix more than $50$ times faster than the EM one without loss of optimality.
+In our case, the greedy approach (i.e., Algorithm \ref{alg: greey}) can solve a selection of $20$ rows from a $6000 \times 6000$ matrix more than $100$ times faster than the EM one without loss of optimality. \\\\